 Last spring, I scoured the Friends of the Library book sale for any bread baking book I could get my hands on.
 It turns out, the 1960’s edition of the “New York Times Cookbook” has a host of great recipes- just don’t expect details.
 For example, the Cuban bread that I forced my coworkers to test last week, instructed me to bake in a “hot” oven until “done”.
 Even without a specified baking time or temperature, it turned out fine and I got a serious confidence boost knowing that my knowledge of bread baking allowed me to correctly interpret these vague instructions.

 That said, I have still not ventured into the strange and perilous land of sourdough and not everything I have made has been a hit.
 Come to find out, peanut butter bagels are only amazing if you have four legs, a wagging tail, and a wet nose.
 Also, the time I excitedly told my husband, “I will make the bread of your people!”, referring to his Swedish ancestry, I probably should have noted that Swedish Limpa bread contains anise and fennel.
 We both hate anise and fennel, and as such, we hate Swedish Limpa bread.

 For the most part, we have not bought bread at a store in months (although I simply refuse to make hot dog rolls from scratch) and I love trying out new recipes from books old and new.
 Most of all, I love sharing recipes with my sister.
 While she is still the CEO of Sourdough, I am fairly certain that I can now bake like not only my sister, but like Rose Levvy Beranbaum, Jim Lahey, Mark Bittman, and any number of great bakers, at least in a small way.

-Allison Palmgren is the Technology Librarian at the Morrill Memorial Library.
-Read Alli’s column in the June 16th issue of the Norwood Transcript and Bulletin.
+Allison Palmgren is the Technology Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
+Read Alli’s column in the August 18, 2016 issue of the Norwood Transcript and Bulletin.